Thriftstudio

 INFORMATION ARCHITECTURE

-Based on my research, I identified the need for a flexible and efficient product search experience, alongside a streamlined checkout process, to maximize user satisfaction.
 Understanding who the users are, what they seek, and how quickly they can achieve their goals was central to shaping the website’s structure.
 To achieve this, I prioritized presenting critical information and enabling multiple browsing options directly within the hero section, ensuring easy access from the moment users arrive.
-Each subsequent step in the user journey was designed to be seamless, intuitive, and logical.
-My guiding principle for developing the information architecture was to create an experience that feels both unique and delightful, catering effectively to the needs of both new and returning users.
+My guiding principle for developing the information architecture was to create a delightful user experience, catering effectively to the needs of both new and returning users.

 SITEMAP